noaione/yuusha-shoukan-ln/sources/v01/chapter2x1.md

 What happened when I started to think that way?
 I think I escaped in the beginning.

-I'm sure that riajuus must be happy people who can create a wide range of relationships with friends, lovers and family.
+I'm sure that normies must be happy people who can create a wide range of relationships with friends, lovers and family.
 If that were the case though, they will have to be prepared for the same amount of unhappiness to befall in their lives.